finnhodgkin/learn-phoenix-todo-example/README.md

-Although un-authenticated users can't see the _edit_ and _delete_ buttons, they could still delete todos by sending a well designed post request directly to the `:delete` route.
-Function plugs to the rescue.
+Although un-authenticated users can't see the _edit_ and _delete_ buttons, they could still delete todos by sending a well designed post request directly to the `:delete` route. _Function plugs to the rescue_.

-Declare two new function plugs at the top of the todo controller:
+Add two new function plugs to the top of the todo controller:

 ```elixir
 plug :authenticate when action in [:create, :edit, :delete, :update]
 plug :check_owner when action in [:edit, :delete, :update]
 ```

-Add the functions to the bottom of the controller:
+Define the functions at the bottom of the controller:

 ```elixir
 defp check_owner(%{params: %{"id" => id}} = conn, _params) do